Generating and efficiently exporting a file in a Blazor WebAssembly application

 }

-The JS function is similar to the previous implementation.
-However, you need to marshal the parameter manually.
-When using unmarshalled calls, the parameter values are just handled.
-To convert these handles to actual JS types, you can use the functions provided by Mono and some Blazor helpers.
+The JS function is similar to the previous implementation, but you need to convert the parameters manually.
+With unmarshalled calls, parameter values arrive as raw handles.
+To convert them to actual JS types, you can use the functions provided by Mono and some Blazor helpers.

 JavaScript